saile515/templtr/docs/public/content/content.md

 The `.json` files should be populated with the dynamic properties in the template files.
 Property values can be strings, arrays, object, numbers, etc. String properties can also include html code.

-To embed a file, surround the filename (relative to the public directory) with colons.
+To embed a file, surround the file path (relative to the public directory) with colons.
+Markdown files are parsed to html.<br>
-Example: `"content": ":/my-txt-file.txt:"`
+Example: `"content": ":/my-txt-file.txt:"`<br>
 *Note: All UTF-8 file formats are supported.
 It doesn't have to be a `.txt` file.*